Well, are you searching for a portable recorder that can be projected at any position?

 The X/Y microphone recording provides a 90-degree angle relative to one another, combined with the Mid-Side mics, it captures signals to provide 2 or 4 channel 360-degree surround sound recording.

-The device is extremely versatile, you can record anything from ambient sounds, live band practices, live concerts, voice over’s, etc. The microphone is USB compatible, allowing you to export files to your PC or MAC and you can use it as a USB microphone for Skype and other communication software.
+The device is extremely versatile, you can record anything from ambient sounds, live band practices, live concerts, voice over’s, etc. The microphone is USB port compatible, allowing you to export files to your PC or MAC and you can use it as a USB microphone for Skype and other communication software.
+Did you know you can use it as a stereo field recorder to record the sounds of your backyard and then sell them?

 Excellent sound quality